wert322/HappyLifeGame/README.md

 # HappyLifeGame
 Cooperative project between Jonathan and Brandon.

+This project is still in development but is currently up on https://www.happylifegame.app/.

 ## Description
 Multiplayer, turn-based tabletop game based on the fictional "Happy Life Game" from the Kaguya-sama: Love is War anime/manga series.
 This is our attempt at bringing it to life in a playable format that can be enjoyed with friends.
 Creative liberties are taken with card and game design due to insufficient canon information existing.